aenix-io/kubefarm/README.md

 #### External clients

-To achieve that you need to specify correct hostname or IP-address for `kubernetes.certSANs` in your [`values.yaml`](deploy/helm/kubefarm/values.yaml).
+To achieve that you need to specify correct hostname or IP-address for `kubernetes.apiserver.certSANs` in your [`values.yaml`](deploy/helm/kubefarm/values.yaml) file.

 Now you can get kubeconfig for your cluster: